switcherapi/switcher-client-deno/README.md

 ```

 ## Loading Snapshot from the API
-This step is optional if you want to load a copy of the configuration that can be used to eliminate latency when offline mode is activated.<br>
+This step is optional if you want to load a copy of the configuration that can be used to eliminate latency when local mode is activated.<br>
 Activate watchSnapshot optionally passing true in the arguments.<br>
 Auto load Snapshot from API passing true as second argument.